FailAcademy/learning/adp-vancouver/_slides/week-04/02-react-and-redux.md

 # Exercise 5

 Let's add the uploads table to our Postgres database.
-We'll need to ensure we have created the appropriate constraints and queries for adding and retrieving images associated with Items in out database.
+We'll need to ensure we have created the appropriate constraints and queries for adding and retrieving images associated with Items in our database.

 ???